 - Check whether the agent you use is known and reputable.

 - Most agents can also provide a full 'company kit' to save you time.
-It includes a company seal (if required), a combined register containing the required statutory registers, and all the necessary forms.
+It includes a combined register containing the required statutory registers and all the necessary forms.

 - Additional services might include providing a registered office and company secretary.